 The Governance Gap in Agentic AI

-The shift from "agent" to "delegate" is not cosmetic.
-It encodes a different set of commitments about what AI systems do, what they cannot do, and where humans remain necessary.
-This article is written for architects, AI designers, and governance professionals who need a framework they can apply.
+Using "delegate" marks a different set of commitments about what AI systems do, what they cannot do, and where human responsibility remains necessary.
+The argument here is meant for architects, AI designers, and governance professionals who need language that holds up when systems are audited, challenged, or revised.
 It builds on the companion article What I Mean by Knowledge, Information, and Semantics.

 AI Delegates: What the Term Means

 Human-defined authority.
-The boundaries of what the system may do are set by humans, not discovered by the system.
-Authority is scoped, conditional, and revocable.
+The boundaries of what the system may do are set by humans, not discovered by the system, and that authority is always conditional and revocable.

 What This Framing Preserves

-The difference is that these capabilities operate within explicit constraints, with clear lines of authority, and with accountability that remains human.
+The difference is that these capabilities operate within explicit constraints, with accountability that remains human.

 The Three-Layer Architecture

 To make AI Delegates work in practice, we need an architecture that separates concerns cleanly.
-I propose three layers, each with a distinct responsibility.
+I think three layers are enough here, and each has a distinct responsibility.

 Layer 1